The end of the beginning

 After some demo sessions that we performed for a couple of local cooperative banks, we have realized that there’s a huge potential for these banks to save time and money and quickly adjust to PSD2 directive by introducing Secfense.
 Required by the directive Strong Customer Authentication solution that comes in the form of physical or virtual appliance and can be introduced in hours can save time and money that small banks simply don’t have.

 There are niches where standard cybersecurity solutions simply can’t cover.
-Strong SSH authentication is difficult to implement using standard market solutions and for example in the banking sector, this is still a big challenge.
+Strong SSO authentication is difficult to implement using standard market solutions and for example in the banking sector, this is still a big challenge.

 Use Case 3: Many employees, one workstation